junyan59/Linux-server-configuration/README.md

 # Linux Server Configuration (Lightsail Amazon Server)

-This is the project for Udacity - Full Stack Web Developer Nanodegree.
-A Linux virtual machine will be configurated to support a web application.
-I will secure the server from a number of attack vectors, install and configure a database server, and deploy one of my existing web applications onto it.
+A Linux virtual machine is configurated to support the movies bookmark web application.
+The server is secured from a number of attack vectors and set up the user management.
+I also configured the web server to serve the application as a WSGI app.

 ## IP address and SSH port
 - public IP: 13.59.54.0